fontforge/fontforge.github.io/en-US/documentation/reference/oflib.md

 In the example at right the font "NotCourier-Sans" from Open Source Publishing is selected.
-This font is released under the [Open Font License](http://scripts.sil.org/OFL)designed by SIL with the help of the community.
+This font is released under the [Open Font License](http://scripts.sil.org/OFL) designed by SIL with the help of the community.
 The package just contains a truetype file (which is 104Kb in size).